 One of my biggest problems, when I started journaling (and I’m sure I’m not the only one), was that I would spend too much time trying to find the perfect way to phrase what I wanted to write.

 Perfection is unattainable, and chasing it is an exercise in futility.
 Just get your honest thoughts down on paper as they come to you.
-Remember that you’re not writing a college term paper or a novel, so the quality and depth of your writing isn’t important.
+Remember that you’re not writing a college term paper or a novel.
+Quality and depth of your writing isn’t important in journaling.

 Journaling Tip: Keep your thoughts short to start as you write them down.
 After you write one down, expand on it or write another.
 This helps you put more thoughts into each entry.